Chicago Snowfall Totals & Accumulation Averages

 How Many Snowstorms Chicago Has

-Chicago gets snow more often than most places in Illinois.
+Chicago gets snow more often than many places in Illinois.
 But most days with snowfall in Chicago result in just a skiff of less than an inch left on the ground.
-Normally on 12 days a year at least an inch of snow lands in one day.
+Normally on 11 days a year at least an inch of snow lands in one day.

 How Much Snow Normally Accumulates in Chicago

-For about half of winter days, Chicago has at least an inch of snow on the ground.
+For less than half of winter days, Chicago has at least an inch of snow on the ground.

 Jay Lawrimore, Ron Ray, Scott Applequist, Bryant Korzeniewski, Matthew Menne.
 2016.
 Global Summary of the Month and Year, Version 1.0.
 NOAA National Centers for Environmental Information.